standardhealth/fsh-mcode/README.md

 After you check out mCODE from Github, install SUSHI (the FSH compiler), [as instructed here](http://build.fhir.org/ig/HL7/fhir-shorthand/sushi.html).

-To compile mCODE, open a command window and change directory to the directory where mCODE has been checked out.
+To compile mCODE, open a command window and navigate to the directory where mCODE has been checked out.
 Issue the following command:

 `$ sushi . -o ./build/input/resources`

->**NOTE:** Do **not** omit the `-o` option, because that will destroy certain customizations of the implementation guide configuration.
+>**NOTE:** Do **not** omit the `-o` option, because that will destroy certain customizations of the implementation guide (IG) configuration.

 Now run: